time is a sadist

 Time, for me, has revealed How I’ve Come To Be Here – in this place of uncertainty and almost-despair at the fact that I have, essentially, stopped.
 Stopped writing.
 Stopped singing.
 Stopped walking.
 Have, instead, lain on the bed staring at the vapid TV, my mind a complete blank, trying to come up with a reason to go sit at the computer and do something other than to go on Facebook.
 Oh, and a recent obsession with YouTube, watching the monologues of, and giggling at, all the late-night comedians.
 As if I don't find enough in life to giggle at.
 I am an expert giggler.
 Ask anyone.

-It will come as little surprise, then, that time has become insignificant and irrelevant.
+It will come as little surprise, then, that time has become irrelevant.
 In a sense, this is strangely comforting, as life takes on a larger meaning and becomes profound in its anarchy.
 The irrelevance of time also brings a certain amount of anxiety, for if time doesn't matter anymore than what does?
 It's similar to the idea of letting go - of just paying attention to the now, that old Buddhist lesson.
 It's all I can do, anyway.
 Whether it's Monday or Friday, I guess is not really the point.
 I am here today, whatever day it may be.